-If you are able, we recommend joining a Facebook support group so you can ask specific questions to a group of women who have been through breast cancer diagnosis and surgery, and can offer personalized support.
-Some options are Fierce Flat Forward, Breastless & Beautiful, Fabulously Flat, and Flat & Fabulous.
-You can also watch the Flat is Beautiful video, and read all about going flat on our Going Flat at Mastectomy page, and you can find more resources from there.
+You can visit our Living Flat page as a starting point.
+If you are able, we recommend joining one of the support groups listed there, so you can ask specific questions to a group of women who have been through breast cancer diagnosis and surgery, and can offer personalized support.
+Be sure to watch the Flat is Beautiful video!
+And you can read all about going flat on our Going Flat at Mastectomy page.

 Tell your surgeon you want an “aesthetic flat closure” as defined by the National Cancer Institute – and make sure it’s recorded in your medical record.
 A skin sparing procedure can be the best option for a patient who is undecided about reconstruction.
 However, if you’ve decided to go flat, skin sparing is not the right procedure for YOU.
 (Learn more.)

 When you have clearly communicated your affirmative choice to go flat, the quality of your initial surgical result is largely determined by three things: your specific anatomy, your medical situation and history, and the level of skill and regard on the part of your closure surgeon.
 (Learn more.)

 Flat closure (or “aesthetic flat closure“) is reconstruction of a smooth chest wall contour post-mastectomy.
 It involves careful removal of any excess tissue remaining after excision of the glandular tissue, and can also involve contouring of the remaining tissues.
 The National Cancer Institute recently added aesthetic flat closure to their Dictionary of Cancer Terms.
 (Learn more.)